-Japanese Cities like Tokyo offer tourists a range of vices including sex, alcohol and a wild underground music scene, weed however is quite difficult to find.
+Japanese Cities like Tokyo offer tourists a range of vices including sex, alcohol and a wild underground music scene.
+Weed, however, is quite difficult to find.
 Drug use of any kind if considered taboo and very looked down upon by Japanese people.
-If locals discover you smoking they are very likely to report you to police immediately without hesitation.
+If caught with weed by locals, they are likely to report you to police immediately.

-Cannabis has been illegal since 1948 and use and possession is punishable by up to five years imprisonment with hard labor, as well as a fine.
+Cannabis has been illegal there since 1948 with use and possession punishable by up to five years imprisonment with hard labor, as well as a fine.
 The cultivation, sale and transport of the drug is punishable by up to 7 to 10 years imprisonment with hard labor and a fine.

-If arrested in Japan, even for a minor offense you may be held in detention without bail for a few months or more during the investigation and legal proceedings.
-Foreigners caught with cannabis are unlikely to be imprisoned after the legal process but can expect to be deported from the country and forbidden to ever again visit Japan.
+If arrested in Japan, even for a minor offense, you may be held in detention without bail for a few months or more during the investigation and legal proceedings.
+Foreigners caught with weed are unlikely to be imprisoned after the legal process.
+But they can expect deportation from the country while being forbidden to ever again visit Japan.

-In Alabama 2011 a 75 year old disabled veteran suffering from chronic pain was arrested for growing three dozen marijuana plants for his own medical use.
+In Alabama in 2011, for instance, a 75-year-old disabled veteran suffering from chronic pain was arrested for growing three dozen marijuana plants for his own medical use.
 He was given a life sentence with no possibility of release.
-Alabama law mandates that anyone with certain prior felony convictions be sentenced to life without parole for possession of more than 1 kilogram or 2.2 pounds of cannabis regardless of their intent to sell.
+Alabama law mandates that anyone with certain prior felony convictions be sentenced to life without parole for possession of more than 1 kilogram (2.2 pounds) of cannabis, regardless of their intent to sell.

 (Image: Shanghai city in China)

 Cannabis in China has been used historically for centuries.
-Cannabis was used for fiber, ritual purposes within Taoism and a 2,500 year old stash of cannabis was unearthed just last year from a ancient tomb in northwest China, providing evidence that ancient Chinese people used marijuana for spiritual purposes.
+It’s been used for fiber, ritual purposes within Taoism, and a 2,500 year old stash of cannabis was unearthed just last year from a ancient tomb in northwest China.
+This provided evidence that ancient Chinese people used marijuana for spiritual purposes.

-Dispute this history cannabis has been illegal in China since 1985.
-Many people in China still associate cannabis with the drug opium which caused serious social and economic disruption in China during theopium wars with Britain and other Western countries.
+Despite this history, cannabis has been illegal in China since 1985.
+Many people in China still associate cannabis with the drug opium, which caused serious social and economic disruption in China during the opium wars with Britain and other Western countries.
 China has some of the tightest drug laws in the world and regularly executes people for drug trafficking by either lethal injection or firing squad.

-Penalties for cannabis offenses are vague but cannabis is considered a narcotic under Section Seven of the Criminal Law of the People’s Republic of China and individuals who smuggle, traffic, transport or manufacture drugs are usually sentenced to confiscation of property on-top of a possible 15 years of prison, life impressionist or death.
+Penalties for cannabis offenses are vague, but cannabis is considered a narcotic under Section Seven of the Criminal Law of the People’s Republic of China.
+Individuals who smuggle, traffic, transport or manufacture drugs are usually sentenced to confiscation of property on top of a possible 15 years of prison, life imprisonment, or death.

 Cannabis in Syria is now strictly forbidden under the harsh polices of the government of Bashar a-Assad.
-Many cannabis offices from possession to trafficking can reportedly carry a life time imprisonment.
+Many cannabis offences, from possession to trafficking, can reportedly carry a life time imprisonment.

 The country is disestablished and people living in areas controlled by Kurdish separatists have been growing cannabis to make money as a means of escaping the poverty that the war torn country is experiencing.

-ISIS members have reportedly also been resorted to growing cannabis and opiates to increase their funding, so purchase of the drug in the country could unwilling directly fund the evil fuckers terrorist organization.
+ISIS members have reportedly also resorted to growing cannabis and opiates to increase their funding.
+So purchase of the drug in the country could directly fund the terrorist organization.

 (Image: Manila city in The Philippines)

-The cultivation and use of cannabis is illegal in the Philippines since 1972.
-Weed is the second most used drug in the Philippines after shabu which is slang for methamphetamine.
-Marijuana use has been a open secret in the Philippines despite harsh penalties for possession of just a few grammes including fines up to 400,000 Philippine pescos ($8000 US dollars), decade long prison sentences and until it was abolished in 2006 the death penalty.
+The cultivation and use of cannabis has been illegal in the Philippines since 1972.
+Weed is the second most used drug in the Philippines after shabu, which is slang for methamphetamine.
+Marijuana use has been a open secret in the Philippines despite harsh penalties for possession of just a few grams.
+This includes fines of up to 400,000 Philippine pesos ($8000 US dollars), decade long prison sentences and, until it was abolished in 2006, the death penalty.

-Marijuana remains a secondary concern for the these operations as shabu is the most abused drug in the country but that has not stopped some vigilantes from differentiating between the two drugs and has resulted in the deaths of many cannabis users.
-Interesting Duterte has recently reported his support for medical marijuana.
+Marijuana remains a secondary concern for the these operations.
+That’s because shabu is the most abused drug in the country.
+But that has not stopped some vigilantes from differentiating between the two drugs, which has resulted in the deaths of many cannabis users.
+Interestingly, Duterte has recently reported his support for medical marijuana.

-Before the crackdown it was common to watch a whiff of cannabis smoke in the streets or observe groups of friends discreetly passing around a joint.
-Those times are now over as people have to be more cautious or risk being targeted and killed for the crime of enjoying a joint.
+Before the crackdown, it was common to watch a whiff of cannabis smoke in the streets.
+Or even observe groups of friends discreetly passing around a joint.
+Those times are now over, as people have to be more cautious or risk being targeted and killed for the crime of enjoying a joint.

-Cannabis was widely used among the native populations of South-East Asia including Malaysia for centuries and was traditionally used to treat asthma by indigenous natives in rural Malaysia.
+Cannabis was widely used among the native populations of South-East Asia including Malaysia for centuries.
+It also was traditionally used to treat asthma by indigenous natives in rural Malaysia.

-Possession of cannabis in Malaysia today however can lead to a five year prison term, carries a fine of up to 20,000 ringgit (about $6,500) if found with over 50 grams.
-Plus you could also receive a lashing of at least ten strikes.
+Possession of cannabis in Malaysia today, however, can lead to a five-year prison term.
+It also carries a fine of up to 20,000 ringgit (about $6,500) if found with over 50 grams.
+Plus, you could also receive a lashing of at least ten strikes.
 Planting a single cannabis seed can get you hit with life in prison plus at least lashes.
-If caught in possession of 200 grams or more a mandatory death penalty by hanging will be applied for trafficking.
+If caught with weed weighing in at 200 grams or more, a mandatory death penalty by hanging will be applied for trafficking.

 Recently a federal contractor was sentenced to death by hanging in the country for allegedly trafficking several dozens of pounds of cannabis.

-Singapore is a stunning visual modern metropolis and is constantly ranked as one of the best cities in the world to live it.
-Singapore is also regarded as one of the safest places in the world and is hugely respected for its state of the art health system and education.
-The reason Singapore is considered so safe and crime free is likely because they don’t fuck around with law enforcement in the country which uses medieval punishments.
+Singapore is a stunning, visual, modern metropolis.
+It also consistently ranks as one of the best and safest cities in the world to live it.
+Additionally, Singapore is hugely respected for its state of the art health and educational systems.
+The reason Singapore is considered so safe and crime free is likely because they don’t fuck around with law enforcement.
+More to the point, the country uses medieval style punishments.

 Singapore police will always assume that you are selling drugs even if you are caught with a relatively small amount.
 If found guilty of selling or trafficking drugs you will be sentenced to death, usually by hanging.

-Indonesia is infamous for its harsh drug laws despite the fact that cannabis is the most widely used illicit substance in the country.
-Under the current narcotics law cannabis is included along with the most restrictive Schedule 1 list with substances such as crystal meth, heroin and shabu.
-Getting caught with a single joint in the country will likely land you with a 4 year prison sentence.
+Indonesia is infamous for its harsh drug laws.
+This is despite the fact that cannabis is the most widely used illicit substance in the country.
+Under the current narcotics law, cannabis is included along with the most restrictive Schedule 1 list.
+It includes substances such as crystal meth, heroin and shabu.
+Getting caught with a single joint in the country will likely land you with a 4-year prison sentence.

-In 2004 Australian Schapelle Corby was caught with over four kilograms of cannabis stuffed in her bodyboard bag.
-She served nine years in Bali’s Kerobokan Prison and then three years on parole before being allowed to return to Australia earlier this year.
-Corby was considered lucky in her sentencing as many others have been executed for similar crimes.
+In 2004, Australian Schapelle Corby was caught with over four kilograms of weed stuffed in her bodyboard bag.
+She served nine years in Bali’s Kerobokan Prison.
+Then she served three years on parole before being allowed to return to Australia earlier this year.
+Corby was considered lucky in her sentencing.
+Many others have been executed for similar crimes.

-It’s is also very dangerous to smoke in public in Indonesia as people will report you to police in exchange for a payment and police will expect large bribes from tourists to avoid arrest.
+It’s is also very dangerous to smoke in public in Indonesia.
+People will report you to police in exchange for a payment.
+Also, police will expect large bribes from tourists to avoid arrest.

-The kingdom of Saudi Arabia has a three strikes your out policy for possession of cannabis.
-The first time caught you will go to jail for seven months, the second time jail for 7 years and the third strike equals death.
+The kingdom of Saudi Arabia has a “three strikes you’re out policy” for possession of cannabis.
+The first time caught with weed, you will go to jail for seven months.
+The second time, jail for 7 years, and the third strike equals death.

-In early 2017 a man was convicted of possession of 59 kilograms of cannabis and was sentenced to 10 years in prison and 1200 lashes.
-The criminal court also fined the presumed trafficker 100,000 riyals (about $25,000) and banned him from traveling abroad again for 10 years in addition to serving his term.
+In early 2017, a man was unfortunately caught with weed.
+He was convicted of possession of 59 kilograms of cannabis and sentenced to 10 years in prison and 1200 lashes.
+The criminal court also fined the presumed trafficker 100,000 riyals (about $25,000).
+Then, they banned him from traveling abroad again for 10 years in addition to serving his term.

-The man could consider himself fortunate as in Saudi Arabia even alcohol is illegal and the sale of cannabis or harsh will almost always result in the death penalty and exceptions are rarely made.
-Most official executions carried out medieval style by beheading with a sword.
+The man could consider himself fortunate, because in Saudi Arabia, even alcohol is illegal and the sale of cannabis or hash will almost always result in the death penalty.
+Exceptions are rarely made.
+Most official executions are carried out medieval style by beheading with a sword.

 (Image: Dubai in United Arab Emirates)

 United Arab Emirates is a country with a federation of seven emirates including Abu Dhabi, (the capital) Dubai, Ajman, Fujarirah, Ras al-Khaimah, Sharjah and Umm a Quwain.
-You do not want to be caught with cannabis in any of the federations in United Arab Emirates as they have extreme drug laws.
+You do not want to be caught with cannabis in any of the federations in United Arab Emirates.
+They all have extreme drug laws.

-If you are caught with even the tiniest trace of cannabis you will get a minimum mandatory sentence of four years.
-In some extreme circumstances if found with traces of the drug in your blood or urine this can be considered as possession.
-Those found guilty of cultivating and distribution or smuggling face life term imprisonments and the possibility of death by firing squad.
+If you are caught with weed, even the tiniest trace, you’ll get a minimum mandatory sentence of four years.
+If found with traces of the drug in your blood or urine, this can be considered as possession.
+Those found guilty of cultivating, distribution or smuggling face life term imprisonment.
+Additionally they risk the possibility of death by firing squad.

-So there you have it the top 10 worst places to be caught with weed, sometimes it might just be safer to stay home if you plan on toking.
+So there you have it the top 10 worst places to be caught with weed.
+You should also know what happens when you eat weed so, it might just be safer to stay home if you plan on toking.